-The COVID19 pandemic emphasized the importance of maintaining good health and nutrition more than ever.
-As communities slowly recover from the effects of the pandemic, RLC launched several initiatives to provide much needed support and assistance to the most vulnerable communities.
+The occurrences of viral diseases & health risks in recent years emphasized the importance of maintaining good health and nutrition more than ever.
+RLove launches several initiatives to provide much needed support and assistance for health & nutrition to the most vulnerable communities.